medale/JexSiter/README.md

 * TODO: Ideal to manually download initial bulk files via scp -r $user@remote-machine:~/remote-dir .

 #### Hash local repository and remote backup sites
-* Create local md5/file pair hashes in $backupRootDir/exsiter-backup/localFileNameToHashMap.csv
+* Create local md5/file pair hashes in $backupRootDir/exsiter-backup/localFileNameToMd5Map.csv
 * Get remote md5/file pair hashes SshShellCommandExecutor.LIST_ALL_FILES_AND_THEIR_CHECKSUMS
  * Executes find . -type f | xargs md5sum
  * Returns listing of all files as pairs: 56a329926a92460b9b6ac1377f610e48 ./web/newsletter/grip-it.jpg
- * Parse into FileLocationMd5Pair and create Map<String, FileLocationMd5Pair> fileWithPath to pair
+ * Parse into FileLocationMd5Pair and create Map<String, String> fileWithPath to its MD5 hash sum in hex
  * Store in $backupRootDir/exsiter-backup/remoteFileNameToHashMap.csv file

 #### Compare local and remote hashes
-* Do comparison of localFileNameToHashMap.csv and remoteFileNameToHashMap.csv
+* Do comparison of localFileNameToMd5Map.csv and remoteFileNameToMd5Map.csv
  * Iterates through all entries in the remote map
   * If filename/md5 hash are unchanged against local map, do nothing
   * If filename did not exist in local version or had a different md5 hash (file was updated)